pusher/pusher-js/README.md

 For tutorials and more in-depth information about Pusher Channels, visit our [official docs](https://pusher.com/docs/javascript_quick_start).

+For reporting issues, bugs, and feature requests, please feel free to open a pull request or open an issue.
+If you do not receive a timely response, feel free to check our [support portal](https://docs.bird.com/pusher).

 ## Usage Overview

 The following topics are covered: